 - 1. Teacher aides;

 - 2. Hallway and playground monitors;

 - 3. Partnering with a school leader;

 - 4. Provision of an adult mentor;

 - 5. Assignment of an adult "shadow" to help protect the student;

 - 6. Seating changes;

 - 7. Schedule changes;

 - 8. School transfers;

 - 9. Before- and after-school supervision;

 - 10. School transportation supervision;

-- 11. Counseling; and - 12.
-Treatment or therapy.
+- 11. Counseling; and

-E. Harassment, Intimidation, and Bullying Reporting Procedure
+- 12. Treatment or therapy.

-The Board of Education requires the Principal at each school to be responsible for receiving complaints alleging violations of this Policy.
-All Board members, school employees, and volunteers and contracted service providers who have contact with students are required to verbally report alleged violations of this Policy to the Principal or the Principal's designee on the same day when the individual witnessed or received reliable information regarding any such incident.
-All Board members, school employees, and volunteers and contracted service providers who have contact with students, also shall submit a report in writing to the Principal within two school days of the verbal report.
+E. Reporting Harassment, Intimidation, or and Bullying Reporting Procedure providers who have contact with students, are required to verbally report alleged acts of harassment, intimidation, or bullying alleged violations of this Policy to the Principal or the Principal's designee on the same day when the individual witnessed or received reliable information regarding any such incident.
+All Board members, school employees, and volunteers and contracted service providers who have contact with students, also shall submit a New Jersey Department of Education-approved HIB 338 Form report in writing to the Principal within two school days of the verbal report.
+Failure to make the required report(s) may result in disciplinary action.
 The written report shall be on a numbered form developed by the New Jersey Department of Education in accordance with N.J.S.A.
 18A:37-15.b.(5).
 A copy of the form shall be submitted promptly by the Principal to the Superintendent.
+The HIB 338 Form shall be kept on file at the school, but shall not be included in any student record unless the incident results in disciplinary action or is otherwise required to be contained in a student's record under State or Federal Law.